 - It’s a chance to take a class that may not be available at your school.

-- Earn high school credit toward your graduation requirements and earn Vermont Tech credits all at the same time (which may help to lighten your first-year course load at college).
+- Earn high school credit toward your graduation requirements and earn Vermont Tech and Vermont State University credits all at the same time (which may help to lighten your first-year course load at college).

 - It’s free for your first two courses!
 With the legislative Next Generation funding, Vermont residents enrolled in public high schools are entitled to two vouchers for college courses.
 Talk with your high school/tech center guidance counselor to learn more.